kaaengine/kaa/docs/reference/transitions.rst

     parameter - a node.
 It can return any value, which will later be used as input to :code:`evaluate_func`

     :code:`evaluate_func` must be a callable.
 It will be called on each frame and it's the place where you should implement the transition logic.
-It will receive three parameters: code:`state`, :code:`node` and :code:`t`.
+It will receive three parameters: :code:`state`, :code:`node` and :code:`t`.
     The :code:`state` is a value you have returned in the :code:`prepare_func` callable.
 The :code:`node` is a node which is transitioning.
 The :code:`t` parameter is a value between 0 and 1 which indicates transition time duration progress.